What to Eat in Boston: 8 Can’t-Miss Foods

 We struggled to fit everything into a weekend in Boston.
 Here are a few ideas for things to do in Boston (beyond just eating):

-• Walk the famous Freedom Trail
+• Walk the famous Boston Freedom Trail

 • Go shopping at the Boston Public Market